ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/03_AlphaFold_PAF/02_pocket_analysis/scripts/README.md

 1. create pocket-related index groups
 2. center and compact the trajectory
 3. fit the trajectory to the JmjC core
-4. calculate pocket RMSD
+4. calculate pocket Cα RMSD
 5. calculate pocket radius of gyration
-6. calculate pocket SASA
+6. calculate SASA in the JmjC-domain context
-7. calculate pocket-only SASA
+7. calculate SASA for the isolated pocket-residue subset

 ## Replica note

 - The template preprocessing scripts in this directory use `repX` as a placeholder.
 Replace `repX` with the appropriate replica identifier (for example, `rep1`, `rep2`, or `rep3`) before running the commands.
 - The `03_AlphaFold_PAF` system was extended to 60 ns before downstream pocket analysis.
-- Pocket preprocessing for this system used AlphaFold-based JmjC and pocket index groups defined directly from the residue range corresponding to the JmjC region, without chain-specific subdivision.
+- Pocket preprocessing for this system used JmjC and pocket index groups defined directly from the residue range corresponding to the JmjC catalytic interval, without chain-specific subdivision.

 ## Notes

 - The template scripts are provided to document the common preprocessing workflow used before pocket-focused analysis.
 - Interactive GROMACS selections are recorded as comments inside the relevant scripts.
 - Pocket-related index groups were generated from the prepared `jmjc.ndx` workflow for this system.
+- SASA-related outputs should be interpreted cautiously because solvent exposure depends on the selected atom group and calculation context.
+- In the manuscript, this system is described as the **PAF** receptor setup.